jrehor/kcc/README.md

 An **adverb** if a **modifier** that takes some **verb**, which is a short way of saying "a user-defined function or a native operator", and makes that verb's action applicable to an **input vector** in some desirable way to produce an **output**, which can be a scalar value or another vector, depending on the adverb used.

-A classic example to show how adverbs replace loops is `sum`.
+A good example of how adverbs replace loops is `sum`.
 Say, we have an input `in:1 2 3 4 5`, and what we want is a sum of its elements.
 Thinking in implicit loops suggests something like that:

 ```c
 int sum(int[] in){